 “Wednesday is a busy day for me, and I often don’t really feel like going along, but force myself to go, and when there the tiredness leaves me in the enjoyment of the music and companionship of the other choir members, and I leave feeling refreshed and invigorated.
 It does me good.
 For one thing, it keeps my brain working (particularly when the music is not familiar to me) and my lungs exercised.”

-Our next concert will be on November 25, the programme will be Mozart’s Coronation Mass, Vespers and Ave Verum Corpus.
+Our next concert will be on March 24, the programme will be Handel’s Messiah part II, and Alan Bullard Wondrous Cross.

 For more information email firstname.lastname@example.org